leanprover-community/blog/posts/fantastic-simprocs.md

 type: text
 ---

-Lean core recently added support for custom simplification procedures, aka *simprocs*.
+Lean core added support for custom simplification procedures, aka *simprocs*.
-This blog post aims to explain what a simproc is, what kind of problems can be solved with simprocs, and what tools we have to write them.
+This blog post is the first in a series of two aimed at explaining what a simproc is, what kind of problems can be solved with simprocs, and what tools we have to write them.

 <!-- TEASER_END -->

-The first part of this post is a purely informal description of what simprocs are and do.
+This post describes purely informally what simprocs are and do.
-The second part is a walkthrough to writing a simple simproc in three different ways.
+The second post will be a walkthrough to writing a simple simproc in three different ways.

 # What is a simproc